dresdner353/energyutils/xnix_workflow/README_SHELLY.txt

-Steps to get your ESB report generating on Mac/Linux:
+Steps to get your Shelly report generating on Mac/Linux:

 Note: This only works for people with a Shelly EM or pro variant energy monitor installed in their home.
 It should have 2 CT clamps fitted.
 The first on the mains